Pei Shu

-Pei Shu (裴樞) (841-July 5, 905), courtesy name Jisheng (紀聖) or Huasheng (化聖), was an official of the Chinese Tang Dynasty, serving two terms as chancellor during the reigns of Emperor Zhaozong and Emperor Zhaozong's son Emperor Ai, near the end of the dynasty.
+Pei Shu (裴樞) (841-July 5, 905), courtesy name Jisheng (紀聖) or Huasheng (化聖), was an official of the Chinese Tang dynasty, who served two terms as chancellor during the reigns of Emperor Zhaozong and Emperor Zhaozong's son Emperor Ai, near the end of the dynasty.
 He was killed in a purge of high-level Tang officials by the warlord Zhu Quanzhong the military governor (Jiedushi) of Xuanwu Circuit (宣武, headquartered in modern Kaifeng, Henan), who was then preparing to seize the throne.

 Background

 Pei Shu was born in 841, during the reign of Emperor Wuzong.
 He was from the Middle Juan Pei of Pei clan of Hedong, which claimed original ancestry from the mythical emperor Zhuanxu.
-Pei Shu's traceable ancestry included officials of Han Dynasty, Western Liang, Jin Dynasty (266–420), Northern Wei, and Tang Dynasty.
+Pei Shu's traceable ancestry included officials of the Han dynasty, Western Liang, Jin dynasty (266–420), Northern Wei, and Tang dynasty.
 Pei Shu's great-grandfather Pei Zunqing served as a chancellor during the reigns of Emperor Suzong and Emperor Suzong's son Emperor Daizong.
 His grandfather Pei Xiang (裴向) served in a number of important imperial offices, including as the chief judge of the supreme court.
-HIs father Pei Yin (裴寅) served as a chief imperial censor.
+His father Pei Yin (裴寅) served as a chief imperial censor.
 He had at least one older brother, Pei Ge (裴格) – although, as he was referred to at one point as "the 14th Pei," that reference may imply that he was the 14th son.